szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 <CodeEditor language="JavaScript">
     </CodeEditor>

 As you can see, this is not a very good password system.
 In fact, it lets everyone have access immediately!
-To correct this, we would need to change the `==` operator to `!=`, to make sure the `while` loop runs until the correct password is entered.
+To correct this, we would need to change the `==` operator to `!=`, to make sure the `while` loop runs only until the correct password is entered.

 This is a fairly straightforward example, but for larger pieces of software logical errors can be much more complex and difficult to identify.
 Let's discuss some general strategies to help you deal with logical errors.